GoogleChrome/web.dev/src/site/content/en/learn/html/details/index.md

 of the contents of the parent `<details>` element in which it is nested.
 The `<summary>` element's contents can be any heading content, plain text, or HTML that can be used within a paragraph.

-In the two earlier Codepens, you’ll note the arrow to the [inline-start](https://developer.mozilla.org/docs/Web/CSS/CSS_Logical_Properties) side of the summary.
+In the two earlier Codepens, you'll note the arrow to the [inline-start](https://developer.mozilla.org/docs/Web/CSS/CSS_Logical_Properties) side of the summary.
 A disclosure widget is typically presented on-screen using a small triangle that rotates (or twists) to indicate open/closed status, with a label next to the triangle.
 The contents of the `<summary>` element label the disclosure widget.
 The rotating arrow at the top of each section is a [`::marker`](https://developer.mozilla.org/docs/Web/CSS/::marker) set on the